San Marcos Growers LogoSan Marcos Growers

 Winter Hardiness: <15° F

-Quercus agrifolia (Coast Live Oak) - Coast live oak is native to California and Baja.
-This beautiful drought-resistant, evergreen tree, ranges in height from 20 to 70 feet and in diameter from 1 to 4 feet.
+Quercus agrifolia (Coast Live Oak) - A beautiful drought-resistant, evergreen tree that ranges in height from 20 to 70 feet and in diameter from 1 to 4 feet.
 The bark of young trees is smooth.
 With age, it develops deep furrows, ridges, and a thick bark.
 The inner bark and cork layers are thick.
-Open-grown crowns are broad and dense, with foliage often reaching the ground.
+Crowns are broad and dense, with foliage often reaching the ground.
 In open areas trunks are usually 4 to 8 feet tall; at this height, primary branches originate and grow horizontally.
 Trees in dense stands generally have irregular crowns and few lower branches.
 In closed stands trunks may be branchless up to 20 feet high, where several branches extend diagonally upward.
 Coast live oak stands are typically from 40 to 110 years old, individual trees may live over 250 years.
-Coast live oak occurs in a Mediterranean climate characterized by mild, wet winters and hot, dry summers.
-Coast live oak begins flower and fruit production during stem elongation in the spring.
-Flowering of coast live oak is triggered by warm temperature.
-In late spring new growth emerges and sheds all the foliage at the same time.
-The root system consists of a deep taproot that is usually nonfunctional in large trees.
-Several deep main roots may tap groundwater if present within approximately 36 feet of the soil surface.
-Coast live oak develops extensive horizontal root branches and surface-feeding roots.
-Tree roots in southwestern California are associated with mycorrhizae that aid in water uptake during the dry season.
-Plant in full sun to partial shade.
-Cold hardy to <15° F.

-The information about Quercus agrifolia displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+Information displayed on this page about Quercus agrifolia is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 [MORE INFO]